 Once the problem’s cause is spotted, it’s time to take action.
 Meaning that the PM has to figure out the best way to solve the issue.
 Most of the time, such problems end up being caused by a communication issue.
 Either someone forgot to get back to someone or a simple error that was not properly communicated.
 Assumptions can also be the cause of this.
 At this point, the everything can get back on track easily.

 They say “After each storm, the sun goes back up and life basically gets all happy.
-The end.”

 Because of bad communication, so many things get off track.
 Things like strict timelines!
 But missed deadlines are a whole other dilemma.